 In 2008, the Idaho Legislature passed House Bills 428 and 644, establishing the statewide comprehensive aquifer planning and management effort and creating a fund to support the effort.
-The Idaho Water Resource Board (IWRB) and the Idaho Department of Water Resources (IDWR) initiated work in the Treasure Valley to establish a framework and path forward which will lead to sustainable water supplies, optimum use of the aquifer, and develop strategies to minimize potential future conflicts.
+The Idaho Water Resource Board (IWRB) and the Idaho Department of Water Resources (IDWR) initiated work in the Treasure Valley to establish a framework and path forward that will lead to sustainable water supplies, optimum use of the aquifer, and development of strategies to minimize potential future conflicts.

 This effort was conducted under the leadership of the IWRB.
-The IWRB is the constitutionally established agency responsible for formulating and implementing the state water plan for optimum development of the water resources in the public interest.
-This plan is a component of the state water plan, which guides the development, use, conservation and management of water resources in Idaho.
-The specific goals of the statewide CAMP program are to:
+The IWRB is the constitutionally established agency responsible for formulating and implementing the State Water Plan for optimum development of the water resources in the public interest.
+This Plan is a component of the State Water Plan, which guides the development, use, conservation, and management of water resources in Idaho.
+The specific goals of the statewide Comprehensive Aquifer Management Plan (CAMP) program are to: